gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "They're not really the most sociable creatures," Granna Fee said dryly.

 Grappa Gas harrumphed.
 "You just have to get to know them.
 I wonder if any of their chicks will be Gifted this year?
-That would be a thing, wouldn't it?
+That would be a thing, wouldn't it?"
-Wait, down there---is that a person down there by the river?"

-"Where?"
-Noxy pushed the heavy blanket aside and scrambled to the cloud's leading edge.
-"I don't see, where?"

-Behind her back, Granna Fee scowled at Grappa Gas.
-The old man cleared his throat.
-"Sorry, sweetling---it was probably just a troll."
-He patted her shoulder awkwardly.

-"Someone needs to remember to wear his glasses when he's out and about," Granna Fee sniffed pointedly, holding open the blanket so that her granddaughter could rejoin her and then shooting another look at the old man.

 It had taken the tiger a day to hike up the pass to Stale Leftovers.
 The cloudherds covered the same distance half an hour, even with the headwind.